ParallelMaths/parallel/pages/4-blackboard-equation.md

 :::

 ## 3. Some Random Philosophy

-Each Parallel Portfolio contains challenges about maths, because I know you are a keen mathematician, but it is also important to sometimes stray beyond numbers and geometry and explore other aspects of the world.
+Each Parallelogram contains challenges about maths, because I know you are a keen mathematician, but it is also important to sometimes stray beyond numbers and geometry and explore other aspects of the world.
 You should be curious about lots of things, so a few of the challenges that you will encounter will encourage you to think creatively, to be ambitious, to develop confidence and to see the world from other perspectives.